sensorium-competition/experanto/docs/source/concepts/installation.rst

 Installation
 ============

-**experanto** is available for Python 3.9
+**Experanto** is available for Python 3.9+

-The package works ontop of jupyter/datascience-notebooks but minimum requirements are:
+The package works on top of `jupyter/datascience-notebooks`, but the minimum requirements are:

 - ``numpy``
 - ``pandas``